 Pantile roof construction

-Pantiles always follow the same pattern when they’re laid; the downturn of one tile must overlap the upturn of the next tile in order to form a system of ridges and troughs.
-It’s this structure that directs rainwater away from the roof.
-To operate efficiently, the system requires columns formed of similar-width tiles – something which needs to be considered when installing or re-tiling a roof with pantiles.
+Installers always follow the same pattern when laying pantiles.
+The downturn of one tile overlaps the upturn of the next, forming ridges and troughs that channel rainwater away from the roof.
+The system operates efficiently only when columns consist of tiles of similar width, which must be considered when installing or re-tiling a pantile roof.

-It’s also important to consider how the ridge of a pantile roof is going to be protected.
-Clay ridge tiles are a good solution and are available in ‘half-round’ or ‘V’ shapes.
-It’s highly probable the ridge tiles will have been bedded in lime mortar, giving you a layer of extra security to the fixing.
-This will also provide added protection from the elements and reduce wind uplift.
-Finally, a mortar fillet can be applied to the top of the gable end to further prevent water penetration.
+Installers also need to protect the ridge of a pantile roof.
+Clay ridge tiles, available in ‘half-round’ or ‘V’ shapes, provide an effective solution.
+Ridge tiles are usually bedded in lime mortar, adding security to the fixing and extra protection from the elements while reducing wind uplift.
+Finally, applying a mortar fillet to the top of the gable end further prevents water penetration.

 Pantile roof vents